 Year II Global Health Seminars

-Substantial time has been scheduled for students in Year II to work on their mentored projects that they conducted in the preceding summer.
-They should be meeting also regularly with their faculty mentors to make progress on their projects and plan for the scholarly product.
-During Year II, the Global Health Scholarly Concentration will meet regularly as a group with faculty leaders every 2-3 weeks at lunch time from September to March.
-Students will be required to attend at least 75-80% of these meetings.
+Students should continue meeting regularly with their faculty mentors to make progress on their projects and plan for the scholarly product.
+During Year II, the Global Health Scholarly Concentration will meet regularly as a group with faculty leaders approximately twice a month at lunch time from August to February.
+Students will be required to attend these meetings.
 The structure and format of the meetings will be a combination of small group discussions and presentations, faculty panels on global health careers, and seminars on selected global health topics.
-The guest lecture series will focus on Brown or invited faculty working in global health in the area of service, public health, clinical research or education.
-The format will be a 30-45 minute talk followed by 30 minutes of active discussion.
-These meetings will stop in March due to the 2nd years students need to prepare for the USMLE Step 1 exam.
+In the past, seminars have included guest faculty working in global health in the areas of public health, clinical research, clinical education, and medical anthropology.
+These meetings will end in February due to Year II students’ need to prepare for the USMLE Step 1 exam.